e-mitch/GVSU-CIS641-Eagle/docs/software_requirements_specification_final.md

     3. When the user clicks on an entry in the entry sidebar, the application screen shall show the entry.
     4. When the user clicks on a tag in the tag sidebar, the application screen shall show all text given that tag.
     5. When the user clicks “Edit” next to a tag name, a popup shall appear in which they can type a new tag name.
+    6. When the user views all text given a tag, functional edit and delete buttons shall be shown next to each portion of tagged text.

 5. Application Capabilities
     1. The application shall show entries in order of creation.